AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 #### [!UICONTROL Delete a record]

-In deze actiemodule wordt één record verwijderd uit [!DNL Adobe Journey Optimizer].
+This action module deletes a single record in [!DNL Adobe Journey Optimizer].

 <table>
   <col/>